FDA approved for more than 25 years

 Stress

-Telogen effluvium is a type of hair loss that’s caused by a “shock to the system,” including illness, injury, or a stressful life event.
-Typically, you’ll notice hair loss a few months after the inciting event, which could include things like drastic weight loss, an illness with a high fever, childbirth, surgery, thyroid disorders, or emotional stress.
+Telogen effluvium is a type of hair loss caused by a “shock to the system,” like illness, injury, or a stressful life event.
+Typically, you’ll notice hair loss a few months after the inciting event, which could include things like:

-Even if your hair loss is not as severe as telogen effluvium (wherein as much as 70 percent of hair sheds at once), cortisol, which is often referred to as the stress hormone, also disrupts the hair growth cycle (which is just another reason to download that meditation app finally).
+Even if your hair loss isn’t as severe as telogen effluvium (where as much as 70 percent of hair sheds at once), cortisol (aka the stress hormone) can also disrupt the hair growth cycle.

 Age

-Research shows that aged hair follicles have an abbreviated growth cycle.
+Research shows that aged hair follicles have a shorter growth cycle.
 All that means is that hair growth tends to slow down with age.
 Male pattern baldness also gets more and more common as you get older.

 Breakage

 It could be that your hair actually is growing from the root but breaking at the ends, so you’re not gaining length.
-Things that can lead to split ends and hair breakage are chemical processing (things like bleaching, perms, and relaxers), regular heat styling, brushing too much or too hard, elastic hair ties, or very dry hair.
+Things that can lead to split ends and hair breakage are:

 Autoimmune Conditions

 Alopecia areata is an autoimmune condition that disrupts the hair growth cycle.
-It causes patchy hair loss, and in some cases, the hair is lost permanently.
+It causes patchy hair loss, and in some cases, permanent hair loss.
 Cicatricial alopecia (also called scarring alopecia) is another autoimmune condition that can slow hair growth and cause permanent hair loss.

 Nutritional Deficiencies